Smart wireless headphones that make some real techy improvements, but the sound unfortunately lags behind.

 The Beats Solo 3 Wireless don't usher in a dramatic design refresh from the outside, which to be fair is a sensible move on Apple's part.

-Beats headphones are among the most recognisable in the world, and these days it’s the Beats Solo we see out and about the most.
-In 2014 Beats smoothed-out the lines of the set with the Solo 2 for a less aggressive appearance, and while the glossy finish of our pair has a loud and adolescent edge to it, reports you need to be under 25 to pull off a pair of these are exaggerated.
+Beats headphones remain among the most recognizable in the world, and these days it's the Beats Solo we see out and about the most.
+In 2014 Beats smoothed-out the lines of the set with the Solo 2 for a less aggressive appearance, and while the glossy finish of our pair has a loud and adolescent edge to it, reports you need to be under 25 to pull these off are exaggerated.

-You just have to make sure you buy the right colour.
-Apple sent us the glossy black version, but there are also matt black, glossy white, silver, gold, rose gold, violet and red to choose from.
-Quite the colour palette.
+You just have to make sure you buy the right color.
+Apple sent us the glossy black version, but there are also matte black, glossy white, silver, gold, rose gold, violet and red to choose from... so quite the color palette.

 The Beats Solo 3 Wireless build is much the same as ever, though, and it may make some of you look at the price a little suspiciously.
 Most of the frame is plastic, with only the fold-up hinge and the skeleton of the headband made of metal for, extra strength.

 The pads are synthetic leather-topped foam, and the fake leather really isn't all that convincing either.
 Synthetic stuff can look almost indistinguishable from the real thing these days, but this is very clearly plastic-based.

 Beats headband padding on the Beats Solo 3 Wireless doesn’t seem luxurious either, but this time it has a definite purpose.